RomanMunar/filta-redesign/README.md

 - Images competes with the content for attention
 - The site is too long, remove a few sections.
 - Contact form should not be at the bottom
-- Center the texts and don't use diagrams on negative spaces.
+- Center the headlines on a section and don't use diagrams on negative spaces.

 ---